 Yeah, you read right, homemade Magic Shell baby!
-One of my favorite ways to save money is by making my own condiments.
-I make homemade salad dressing, barbecue sauce, pomegranate molasses, and salsa.
-But of all the condiments I’ve made from scratch, this one has to be the one that makes us the happiest.
-What’s more delightful than liquid chocolate that turns into a sweet shell once drizzled on your favorite ice cream?
-The best part is, it only takes two ingredients!
+One of the best ways to save money on groceries is by making your own condiments.
+We make homemade salad dressing, barbecue sauce, pomegranate molasses, salsa, and more.
+But of all the condiments we’ve made from scratch, this one has to be the one that makes us the happiest.
+What’s more delightful than liquid chocolate that turns into a sweet shell, once drizzled on your favorite ice cream?

 Now the money saving reward is, if you do use an affordable chocolate, you can make this chocolate treat for much cheaper than you can buy it.
 Scharffenberger is a more expensive option, but if you have a Trader Joe’s near you, they have high quality one pound chocolate bars for cheap prices.

 Whatever chocolate you decide to use (if you have some chocolate chips in your cupboard right now, I say go for it!), I promise that no matter how I’ve made this, everyone loves it.
 My brother Jason (23 years old and autistic) LOVED this stuff.
 He couldn’t believe it’s possible to make at home.

-This is my absolute favorite ice cream topping.
+Homemade Magic Shell is my absolute favorite ice cream topping.
 What’s yours?

-4 oz chocolate
+- 4 oz chocolate

 - Stir and continue to microwave in 20 second intervals, stirring between until smooth.

-If it gets very hot, let sit on the counter for 3-5 minutes to cool slightly.
-Once it's liquid but not hot, drizzle generously over ice cream.
+- If it gets very hot, let sit on the counter for 3-5 minutes to cool slightly.
+Once it's liquid, but not hot, drizzle generously over ice cream.

 We'd love to keep in touch.
 Be sure to sign up for our newsletter and get your free download of our favorite healthy cute kid snacks.Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Eating Richly Even When You're Broke will receive a small commission.
 This helps us to cover some of the costs for this site.
 Thank you so much for your support!